- Don’t use raw pointers as class members; that requires managing object life time and manually avoiding dangling pointers

 - Best (only feasible?) option is to store

-of the dynamically allocated object in the container.
+std::shared_ptr of the dynamically allocated object in the container.

-is reference counted std::weak_ptr
+std::shared_ptr is reference counted std::weak_ptr is not

 - Use

-to a dynamically created object instance or use std::shared_ptr(new T())
+std::make_shared to create an std::shared_ptr to a dynamically created object instance or use std::shared_ptr(new T())

 - Only way to access members via

-is by calling std::weak_ptr::lock
+std::weak_ptr is by calling std::weak_ptr::lock which returns an std::shared_ptr or 0

 - To create an

-must not be called from a constructor since the object is yet to be reference counted (i.e. object is not yet “owned” by an std::shared_ptr
+std::weak_ptr from the this pointer, the class must first derive from std::enable_shared_from_this and then call the shared_from_this function to get an std::shared_ptr pointing to the object.
+The object in question must be “owned” by an std::shared_ptr or else undefined behaviour results.
+Also, shared_from_this must not be called from a constructor since the object is yet to be reference counted (i.e. object is not yet “owned” by an std::shared_ptr)

 - As a result of the previous point, it helps to ensure that objects can only be created via